kulinseth/ml_courses/challenges/Questions.md

 # ML interview questions:

 1. What is A/B testing, explain using an example?
+   Why do we need hypothesis testing?
+What is P-Value?
+   What is the null hypothesis?
+How do we state it?
+   Do you know what Type-I/Type-II errors are?

    The A/B testing is a randomized experiment done to test 2 samples namely A and B of a random variable.
 Its a form of statistics hypothesis testing,